Munawar Sultana

-Munawar Sultana (8 November 1924 – 15 September 2007) was an Indian cinema actress, who acted in Hindi films.
+Munawwar Sultana (8 November 1924 – 15 September 2007) was an Indian cinema actress, who acted in Hindi films.
 She is cited as one of the "popular" actresses of the late 1940s to early 1950s period, along with Noor Jehan, Swarnalata and Ragini.
 Her specialty was playing a selfless woman, enduring the rough treatment meted by her husband and family, but who eventually "brought her erring husband back home".

 She came into prominence with Mazhar Khan's Pehli Nazar (1945), her first film in a leading role.
 A discovery of actor-producer-director Mazhar Khan, she became inundated with film offers, becoming one of the busiest actresses by 1949, along with other leading ladies such as Suraiya and Nargis.
 She starred in films with the leading heroes of the era like Prithviraj Kapoor, Dilip Kumar, Surendra, Motilal, Trilok Kapoor, Mahipal etc. Some of her successful films were Pehli Nazar, Dard (1947), Elaan (1947) Kaneez (1947), and Babul (1950).

 Early life

 Munawar Sultana was born on 8 November 1924, in Lahore, Punjab, British India, into a strict Punjabi Muslim family.
+Munawar was born on the same day as Pakistani singer Munawar Sultana, and has the same name, but the two are not related.

-According to an interview with son Sarfaraz and daughter Shaheen, conducted by Shishir Krishna Sharma, Munawwar's father was a radio announcer.
-Munawwar wanted to become a doctor, but was side-tracked by an offer in films.
+According to an interview with son Sarfaraz and daughter Shaheen, conducted by Shishir Krishna Sharma, Munawar's father was a radio announcer.
+Munawar wanted to become a doctor, but was side-tracked by an offer in films.
 This was a small role in the film, Dalsukh Pancholi's Khazanchi (1941), where she played a barmaid, and had a song, "Peene Ke Din Aaye" picturised on her.
 She went by the screen name Asha for this period.
-According to Patel, Munawwar came to Bombay from Lahore, courtesy of the actor-director Mazhar Khan in 1945.
+According to Patel, Munawar came to Bombay from Lahore, courtesy of the actor-director Mazhar Khan in 1945.
 She became popular with her film Pehli Nazar, a role she stated was one of her favourites.